Q: What is a copyright?

 5) whether the original work is published or unpublished.

 Q: What is the most important factor in the fair use analysis?

 A: Often the character of the use is the most important factor.
 If the use is related to a profit-making activity this suggests that the use is not a fair use.
 For instance, photocopying a Dilbert® cartoon, framing it, and selling it would likely not be a fair use.
 Having that framed photocopy on display privately in your own home would probably be a fair use, but if it is determined that the framed cartoon reduces the market for framed Dilbert® cartoons sold by the creator of Dilbert®, it may not be fair use.
 The fair use analysis is often not easy.

 Q: Is copying a copyrighted work for a non-profit organization always a fair use?

 A: No. A number of churches have gotten into trouble for copying music or lyrics.
 The copying reduces the market for the sheet music and therefore is not usually considered a fair use.

 Q: What if the work copied is a collection of facts?

-A: The doctrine of fair use grants broader use without infringement if the work is a collection of facts, such as a database of baseball statistics or an encyclopedia, as compared to a fictional work such as Go Set a Watchman by Harper Lee.
+A: The doctrine of fair use allows broader use without infringement if the work is a collection of facts, such as a database of baseball statistics or an encyclopedia, as compared to a fictional work such as Go Set a Watchman by Harper Lee.

 Q: How does the amount of the work copied affect the determination of fair use?

-A: If the amount of the copyrighted material copied is small and it does not impact the copyright owner's ability to make money from his or her work, it will weigh in favor of fair use.
+A: If the amount of the copyrighted material that is copied is small and it does not impact the copyright owner's ability to make money from his or her work, it will weigh in favor of fair use.
 For instance, an author who quotes a line from a previously published book by another author in his or her book on a similar topic will probably be protected by the doctrine of fair use.